FannyOB/SAMEFA_PROJECT/README.md

 ## Review Code
-* Every PR must be reviewed and approved by another appointed developer before merging.
+* Every PR must be reviewed and approved by another appointed developer before merging.<br>
+* Every PR must have few words to describe achieved work <br>
+* Every PR must be wrote in English <br>